 - Of the association's board, 80% must be students registered for the semester, of which at least 50% must be HiOA students

-- The association's objective or activities must not be in conflict with the Act relating to Universities and University Colleges, the Anti-Discrimination Act or other Norwegian laws, or with other provisions stipulated by the ministry or the university college.
+- The association's objective or activities must not be in conflict with the Act relating to Universities and University Colleges, the Anti-Discrimination Act or other Norwegian laws, or with other provisions stipulated by the ministry or the university.
 Nor must the association communicate information or advertise activities that are in conflict with the above-mentioned provisions.

 - The association must comply with the criteria for submission and updating of information (registration) that follow from these guidelines.

-If the association has standard statutes given by a parent association or it is not stated in the association's statutes that it is an association for and by HiOA students, this must be explained in more detail in the description of the association's activities.
+If the association has standard statutes given by a parent association or it is not stated in the association's statutes that it is an association for and by OsloMet students, this must be explained in more detail in the description of the association's activities.

 Guidelines for registration of student associations

 Student associations at OsloMet must be registered in accordance with the provisions set out in these regulations.
 A student association must meet the requirements of OsloMet's regulations in order to register as a student association.